radiantlogic-v8/documentation-new/documentation/connector-properties-guide/kafka-connector.md

 The Kafka capture and apply connectors are independent, meaning that they do not need to be deployed together.
 The source(s) and target(s) could be any combination of Kafka topics, LDAP-accessible data stores, JDBC-accessible data stores, or web-services (SCIM or REST accessible).

-This section assumes that you have Kafka installed and configured.
-Once you have installed and configured Kafka, follow the instructions in this section.
+This section assumes that you have access to an existing Kafka instance that you can connect to.
+Once you gain access, follow the instructions in this section.

 To sync between RadiantOne and Kafka topics, you need to configure the following.